risd-web/webtype-spring2020/content/syllabus.md

 One unexcused absence and your letter grade drops by one, i.e. from A to a B. Two unexcused absences and you will be dropped from the course.
 Two late arrivals without prior arrangements equals one unexcused absence.
 Students who have been absent are expected to have their work completed the class session following their return.
 To obtain an excused absence, you must both write the instructor in advance and bring in medical documentation.
 See also: [RISD's Attendance Policy](http://policies.risd.edu/academic/class-attendance/)

 ## Grading
-* 60% Execution of projects and exercises
+* ~~60% Execution of projects and exercises~~
-* 40% Participation in critiques, class discussions, readings, and weekly contributions
+* ~~40% Participation in critiques, class discussions, readings, and weekly contributions~~

+**Due to the transition to remote learning, we will be switching to a *Pass/No Credit* final grading this course.** To pass the course, students are expected to:
+* Complete all assignments to the best of their ability
+* Attend and participate in small-group and 1-on-1 meetings
+* Communicate any changes or concerns